ymolists/website/src/routes/docs/quickstart/laravel.md

 ---
 section: quickstart
-title: Svelte template
+title: Laravel template
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Svelte Quickstart
+# Laravel Quickstart

-Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [SvelteJS](https://github.com/gitpod-io/template-sveltejs) template.
+Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Laravel](https://github.com/gitpod-io/template-php-laravel-mysql) template.

 The following guide will: